Workflow-Informatics/CDD-Python-SDK/README.md

 ```python
 deletePlates(id)
 ```
-__Description__: Deletes a single existing plate in CDD Vault using its plate ID.
+### Deletes a single existing plate in CDD Vault using its plate ID.

 * __id `str` or `int`__ Unique ID for an existing plate in CDD vault.